International Dark Sky Park

-Death Valley National Park harbors some of the darkest night skies in the United States.
-That dark sky is key to its certification as only the third International Dark Sky Park in the U.S. National Park System certified by the International Dark-Sky Association.
+Death Valley National Park has some of the darkest night skies in the United States and was the third International Dark Sky Park in the U.S. National Park System certified by the International Dark-Sky Association.

-To qualify for the dark sky designation, the park improved external lighting at facilities in the Furnace Creek and Stovepipe Wells areas, reducing energy consumption, sky glow, and glare.
-The designation requires the park to sustain its efforts to protect night sky resources and visitor education.
-Implementation of the park's lighting guidelines will improve the natural character of the night and leave the stars untarnished in other areas of the park.
+To qualify for the dark sky designation, the park improved exterior lighting at facilities in the Furnace Creek and Stovepipe Wells areas, reducing energy consumption, sky glow, and glare.
+The designation requires the park to maintain its efforts to protect night sky resources and provide visitor education on dark skies.

 "At Death Valley the sky literally begins at your feet," said Tyler Nordgren, Associate Professor of Physics at the University of Redlands (Calif.) and International Dark-Sky Association board member.
 "When my students and I look up at night from our southern California campus, we can usually count 12 stars in the sky.
 However, less than a five hour drive from Los Angeles there's a place where anyone can look up and see the universe the way everyone could 100 years ago."